-- What makes your homes stand out, better, different from other builders'? - What are your included features, finishes and specifications?
+- What makes your homes stand out, better, different from other builders'? - Can you give me an educated guess as to what my energy costs might be? - What are your included features, finishes and specifications?
 (Note: This can often change with a builder's various models.) - How long has your company been building homes? - How much personalization can I do, and how much would that add to my investment? - What kind of after-sales service do you provide? - Do you build just to the building code or beyond?
 If beyond, how and what? - What kind of communication and updates will I receive and how?